Skip to main content

-Introducing the Beyond Time MCP Server: Track Goals From Claude, Cursor, and Any AI Client
+Introducing the Beyond Time MCP Server: Track Goals From Claude

 The Beyond Time MCP server is live.
-Connect Claude, Cursor, and other AI clients to your goals, milestones, habits, and routines through natural language.
+Connect Claude to your goals, milestones, habits, and routines through natural language.
+Templates and examples inside.

 For a decade, "AI-powered productivity" meant opening yet another app and copy-pasting model output somewhere useful.
 The interface was the bottleneck.
 Goals in one place, your AI assistant in another, your calendar in a third, and the only thing connecting them was you.

 The Beyond Time MCP server is live at https://beyondtime.ai/mcp.
-If you use Claude Desktop, Claude Code, Cursor, or any other client that speaks the Model Context Protocol, you can now create goals, plan milestones, schedule actions, build habits, and ask for daily reflections without leaving your AI client.
+If you use Claude Desktop or Claude Code, you can now create goals, plan milestones, schedule actions, build habits, and ask for daily reflections without leaving Claude.
 Your goal system becomes a tool the AI can actually use, not a separate tab you have to remember to open.

 This post covers what shipped and how to connect your client in five minutes.